 If you’re no longer planning to maintain your dealer’s license, contact the FFLC and the National Tracing Center.
 You’ll receive instructions for closing out your firearm records and proper record disposal to stay compliant with federal law.
 You must stop all firearm-related business activities once your license expires.

 The ATF can conduct one compliance inspection per year to verify adherence to federal, state, and local regulations.
-These visits ensure FFL holders follow accurate recordkeeping and trace procedures.
+These visits confirm FFL holders follow accurate recordkeeping and trace procedures.
 In some cases, ATF may also coordinate with your local law enforcement agency to confirm operational compliance.

 For detailed information and official updates, visit the ATF gov website for the latest guidance and downloadable forms.